 While some may need short, focused counseling sessions, others may benefit from long-term therapy to address other mental health issues like depression and anxiety.
 Most rehabilitation facilities incorporate comprehensive treatment plans that include one-one-one counseling and group therapy.
 Many times, these treatments will continue after detox in order to help maintain sobriety.

 What Does an Alcohol Counselor Do?

 An alcohol counselor’s main purpose is to help you identify and change behaviors that lead to heavy drinking.
 This is often done through a series of individual or group therapy sessions over the course of a few months.
 Once the counselor believes you’ve made progress in your recovery, you may start meeting less often.
-Every experience with alcohol counseling is unique and your counselor should cater treatment to fit your recovery needs.
+Every experience with alcohol counseling is unique.
 Alcohol counselors can help: